garrandall/popular-music-data/tracks/92-explorer-post-malone.md

 Take a word of advice (a word of advice)
 Break up with that ho (ho)

-Ooh, baby, ooh, baby, go on, keep it spinnin'
+Oh, baby, oh, baby, go on, keep it spinnin'
-Ooh, yuck me up, I don't want no romancin'
+Oh, yuck me up, I don't want no romancin'
-Ooh, baby I see these muhfuckas glancin'
+Oh, baby I see these muhfuckas glancin'
 When my whip start, then my wheels keep spinnin'
-Ooh, baby, ooh, baby, go on, keep it spinnin'
+Oh, baby, oh, baby, go on, keep it spinnin'
-Ooh, yuck me up, I don't want no romancin'
+Oh, yuck me up, I don't want no romancin'
-Ooh, baby I see these muhfuckas glancin'
+Oh, baby I see these muhfuckas glancin'
 When my whip start, then my wheels keep spinnin'

 Cold wrist frozen